 Step 2 - Submit a formal complaint

-If you would like to submit a formal complaint, please complete the Lantum Practice Feedback Form, which can be found here.
+If you would like to submit a formal complaint, please complete the Lantum Practice Feedback Form.
 Please return this form to Lantum on email@example.com.
-This form will be reviewed by the Operations Manager and The Head of Customer Success.
+This form will be reviewed by the Head of Customer Operations and The Head of Customer Success.
 It will also be shared with the Practice for review and comment.

 Step 3 - Request a formal warning